teomz/Price-Tracker/readme.md

 # Price Tracker Website

-This is a microservices-based price tracking website that collects and displays product prices.
-The project includes a Go backend API for web scraping, a TypeScript-based frontend, and a set of supporting services for scheduling, storing, and processing the data.
+This microservices-based price tracking website collects and monitors product prices across various platforms.
+The project features a Go-based backend API responsible for web scraping, supported by a suite of services for orchestration, data storage, and processing.

+It follows an ELT (Extract, Load, Transform) pipeline: data is extracted using the scraper API, loaded into PostgreSQL, and transformed using DBT for analysis and reporting.

 ## Tech Stack
 - **Go (Golang)**: Backend service and web scraping API
-- **TypeScript (React)**: Frontend application
 - **Docker**: For containerizing services
 - **Airflow**: Scheduling and managing scraping tasks
 - **PostgreSQL**: Database for storing scraped price data
-- **DBT (optional)**: Data quality and transformation tool (to be implemented later)
+- **DBT**: Data quality and transformation tool
 - **MinIO**: Open-source object storage server for image/objects (Simulate S3 server)

-## Prerequisites
-- Docker and Docker Compose
-- Go 1.18+ (for API service development)
-- Node.js 16+ (for frontend development)
-- Python 3.7+ (for Airflow)

 ---